-Leave the city for a bit and take a half-day trip to the UNESCO site of Polonnaruwa, some 80 minutes from Dambulla.
+Leave the city for a bit and take a half-day trip to the UNESCO site of Polonnaruwa, some 80 minutes from Sigiriya.
 The ruins are in amazing shape and make it easy to imagine life in ancient times.
 This afternoon, take a safari at the Minneriya National Park.
 The wildlife refuge has been known to serve as a home to wild elephants.

 Travel 2 hours to picturesque Kandy, a UNESCO-designated city known as the island’s cultural capital.
 Kandy was the last kingdom in Sri Lanka.
 Learn about Sri Lankan spiritual practices when visiting the Bahirawakanda Monastery.
 See the incredible Temple of the Tooth that contains the relic of the tooth of Buddha.
-The Earl’s Regency has a refreshing swimming pool and comfortable rooms for resting up that night.

 Leave vibrant Kandy and gaze at the green rolling hills as you make your way 2 hours into the heart of Sri Lanka’s hill country.
 See the temple where the Hindu God Rama’s lover prayed for Rama to rescue her from the evil King Ravana.
-Check in to the Grand Hotel where you will enjoy endless hospitality and comfort.

 Spend your second day in the the area in the great outdoors.
 Take a hike in the rolling hills, in the idyllic Horton Plains National Park.
 The park is one of many UNESCO sites in the country.
-The Grand Hotel’s spa services are perfect after a day out in the fresh air.

 Travel 4 hours to Tangalle to soak in the sunshine.
 Here, you’ll have the incredible opportunity to catch baby sea turtles hatch on a deserted beach.
 The Rekawa Turtle Conservation’s mission is to preserve the turtles’ natural environment, and help them thrive within it.
 In the evening, learn to cook the area’s famous cuisine and eat your own creations.
-Relax tonight at the Amanwella Resort.

 Enjoy an extra-special sight this morning, as you marvel at the Mulkirigala Rock Temple, home to seven cave temples, perched on terraces of various altitudes, the highest of which is 676 feet above sea-level.
 Note the handdrawn Buddhist art on the cave walls.
 The afternoon has you taking a safari ride through seaside Yala National Park.
 Return to you hotel tonight to enjoy some leisure time.